-Local initiatives - such as the sepsis calculator to use antibiotics in a more targeted way and, if possible, to reduce course lengths In May 2020, St. Antonius Hospital launched a sepsis calculator, which calculates the risk of infection based on data about the mother, her pregnancy and delivery and the child's condition.
+Local initiatives - such as the sepsis calculator to use antibiotics in a more targeted way and, if possible, to reduce course lengths In May 2020, St. Antonius Hospital launched a sepsis calculator, which calculates the risk of infection based on data about the mother, her

-In addition, Medisch Spectrum Twente is conducting a follow-up analysis on birth weight and gestational age to better understand exactly which children are receiving antibiotics.
-Maasstad Hospital introduced an additional checkup after three days because of their longer course length.
+In addition, Medisch Spectrum Twente is conducting a follow-up analysis on birthweight and gestational age to better understand which children are receiving antibiotics.
+Maasstad Hospital introduced an additional checkup after three days because of their longer standard course length.

-The Santeon hospitals are awaiting the results if whether the sepsis calculator used at St. Antonius Hospital will affect antibiotics use.
+The Santeon hospitals are awaiting the results of whether the sepsis calculator used at St. Antonius Hospital will affect antibiotic use.
 Several studies on the use of antibiotics are already underway.
-In February 2018, a multicentre study was started (RAIN) with the aim of investigating whether it is safe to give newborns with a suspected infection oral antibiotics.
-This could shorten length of stay as well, since the newborns who are put on oral antibiotics do not always need to stay in the hospital.
+In February 2018, a multicentre study was started (RAIN) with the aim of investigating the safety of oral antibiotic use in newborns with suspected infection.
+This could further shorten the duration of admission, since these newborns do not always need to stay in the hospital.
 Several Santeon hospitals have since joined this initiative.